-1. Unlimited Atonement: Christ's death is provisional for all in that He propitiated for the sins of the whole world, but it is a reality to those who believe or the elect.
+Unlimited Atonement: Christ's death is provisional for all in that He propitiated for the sins of the whole world, but it is a reality to those who believe or the elect.

-- a.
+Limited Atonement

 First John 2:2 begins with "and" (kai) which links it with verse one.
 Verse one is about Christians and has nothing to say about unbelievers.
 The primary thought of verse one is the advocacy of Christ for believers.
 Christians are to take comfort in the fact that Christ is their advocate when they sin.
-The reason Christians can take comfort is that Christ is "the propitiation for our sins."
+The reason Christians can take comfort is that Christ is "the propitiation for our sins (atoning sacrifice)."
 There is a definite link between "advocate" and "propitiation."
 The context deals with Christians and Christ can be a propitiation for no more than He is an advocate.
 The term "whole world" is somehow connected with believers.
-NOTE: If Christ is a propitiation for all mankind, He surely is an advocate for all mankind, which would teach universalism. - b.
-The "our" refers to the Apostle John and all he was writing this letter to (primarily Hebrew-Christians), and Christ is also a propitiation for the whole world; that is, His death is effective to all Jews and Gentiles in the world who believe in Christ.
-NOTE: This verse is very closely connected with the prophecy of Caiaphas concerning the death of Christ for believing Israelites and Gentiles (John 11:51-52): "He prophesied that Jesus should die for that nation (He is the propitiation for our sins); And not for that nation only (And not for our sins only), but that also He should gather together in one the children of God that were scattered abroad" (But also for the whole world). - c.
-The term "whole world" must be given a limited meaning and refer to all who believe or the elect.
+If Christ is a propitiation for all mankind, He surely is also an advocate for all mankind, which would teach universalism.

+The "our" refers to the Apostle John and to all he was writing this letter to (primarily Hebrew-Christians).
+Christ is also a propitiation for the whole world; that is, His death is effective to all Jews and Gentiles in the world who believe in Christ.
+This verse is very closely connected with the prophecy of

+Caiaphas concerning the death of Christ for believing Israelites and Gentiles: "He did not say this on his own, but as high priest that year he prophesied that Jesus would die for the Jewish nation (And He is the atoning sacrifice for our sins), and not only for that nation (and not only for ours) but also for the scattered children of God, to bring them together and make them one (but also for the sins of the whole world)" (John 11:51-52)

+The term "whole world" must be given a limited meaning and refer to all who believe-the elect.
 The Apostle John often limits the meaning of "whole world."
-1 John 5:19 on the surface indicates that the whole world is in the wicked one, the devil, but further reflection shows that this is not true for true Christians do not lie in the lap of the wicked one.
+In 1 John 5:19 it says, "We know that we are the children of God, and that the whole world is under the control of the evil one."
+On the surface 1 John 5:19 indicates that the whole world is under the control of the wicked one, the devil, but further reflection shows that this is not true.
+Genuine Christians are not under the control of the wicked one.
 Therefore this means all in the world except true Christians.
-Revelation 12:9, which was also written by the Apostle John, says that Satan will deceive the "whole world" in the Tribulation period, but we know that the elect of God will not be deceived and go after the devil's scheme (Rev. 7:4,9; 14:6 cf. Matt.
+Revelation 12:9, which was also written by the Apostle John, says that Satan will deceive the "whole world" in the tribulation period, but we know that the elect of God will not be deceived and go after the devil's scheme (Rev. 7:4, 9; 14:6 cf. Matt.
 24:24).
 All in the world but true Christians will be deceived by the devil.
-NOTE: In light of these verses, it is not illogical to conclude that the "whole world" in 1 John 2:2 refers to all in the world who believe. - d.
+In light of these verses, it is not illogical to conclude that the "whole world" in 1 John 2:2 refers to all in the world who believes.

 All other passages that mention propitiation limit it to those who have faith in Christ (Rom.
 3:25; Heb.
 2:17; 1 John 4:10).
-Therefore, Christ was a propitiation for John and those Christians he was writing to plus all in the world who believe in Jesus Christ.
+Therefore, Christ was a propitiation for John and those Christians he was writing to, plus all in the world who believe in Jesus Christ.

-D. First Timothy 4:10
+1 Timothy 4:10 "(and for this we labor and strive), that we have put our hope in the living God, who is the Savior of all men, and especially of those who believe."